grisuno/LazyOwn/COMMANDS.md

 - The wordlist used by Skipfish is specified in `wordlist`.

 ## createdll
-Create a Windows DLL file using MinGW-w64.
+Create a Windows DLL file using MinGW-w64 or a Blazor DLL for Linux.

-This function prompts the user to select between creating a 32-bit or 64-bit DLL.
-It checks if MinGW-w64 is installed, and if not, it installs it.
+This function prompts the user to select between creating a 32-bit DLL, a 64-bit DLL, or a Linux Blazor DLL.
+It first checks if MinGW-w64 is installed; if not, it attempts to install it.
 The user must provide a filename for the DLL, which will be created from the `sessions/rev.c` source file.
 The function constructs the appropriate command to compile the DLL based on the user's choice and executes it.
-It also opens the `rev.c` file in a text editor for any modifications before compilation.
+If the user selects a 32-bit or 64-bit compilation, the function also opens the `rev.c` file in a text editor for modifications before compilation.
+For option 3, it executes a script to create a Blazor DLL using the local host (lhost) address to download the necessary payload.

 Parameters:
 - line (str): The name of the DLL file to be created.
             Must be provided by the user.

 Usage:
-- Choose "1" for 32-bit or "2" for 64-bit compilation.
+- Choose "1" for 32-bit, "2" for 64-bit, or "3" for creating a Linux Blazor DLL.
 - Ensure that shellcode is created beforehand using the `lazymsfvenom` or `venom` options 13 or 14 to replace in `sessions/rev.c`.